Mugser Run

 Mugser Run is a 8.0 mi stream in Columbia County, Pennsylvania, in the United States.
 It is a tributary of South Branch Roaring Creek.
 Mugser Run is located in Locust and Cleveland Townships.
 Forested land and agricultural land are by far the most common uses of land in the watershed.
 Brown trout and rainbow trout are found in the creek.
 The main rock formations are the Trimmers Rock Formation and the Catskill Formation–Buddys Run formation.

 Course

 Mugser Run starts in near Pennsylvania Route 42 in Locust Township, between Numidia and Little Mountain.
 The creek flows west into Cleveland Township after a short distance.
 Upon entering Cleveland Township, it turns south and briefly skirts the northern edge of Little Mountain before turning north again.
 It passes by the community of Fisherdale and turns west, then turns north.
 For a while, the creek flows into a deep and narrow river valley.
 The valley widens out as the creek passes by a covered bridge.
 Just before its mouth, it enters Knoebels Amusement Resort.
-The creek empties into South Branch Roaring Creek at the Northumberland County line inside the park.
+The creek empties into South Branch Roaring Creek at the Northumberland County line inside the park just under Knoebels Crystal Pool.

 Mugser Run has at least one tributary.